SSWConsulting/SSW.Rules.Content/rules/do-you-have-an-endomarketing-strategy-in-your-company/rule.md

 Endomarketing (also known as **Internal Marketing**) is one of the most effective strategies to reduce your employee turnover rate and attract new, highly qualified professionals to your company.

-This strategy is mainly directed at creating an image of a great workplace and making people feel like their current position is a dream job.
+This strategy is mainly directed at nurturing a feeling of a great workplace and making people feel like their current position is a dream job.

 ::: info
 The prefix ‘endo’ comes from the Greek meaning "inside," therefore Endomarketing in a business environment is targeted at your employees.